rescue-respiration/rescue-respiration-website/content/_index.md

 We are now in weekly contact with Lebanon, where we have a very knowledgeable PhD biologists there as interlocutors, the cooperation with her is extremely gratifying.
 So in this respect we are slowly but decisively making progress.

 What is really difficult is the development of an instruction manual.
-When you consider that a package insert for a simple and practically harmless headache medication is six pages long, it is very understandable that such documentation for our device probably has to have 600 pages if it is to withstand the critical gaze of TÜV Süd.
+When you consider that a package insert for a simple and practically harmless headache medication is six pages long, it is very understandable that such documentation for our device probably has to have 600 pages if it is to withstand the critical gaze of the regulatory bodies.
 And this is, of course, the condition for entering actual mass production.

 Due to a lack of our own qualifications, we need external and, by the way, also very expensive support for this, - and this will certainly take another 3-4 weeks until it is ready.
 We would like to accelerate this to the best of our ability, but we are simply externally determined in this respect.